La Llorona: Ecuador

-Throughout Latin America, there are various versions of the folktale of La Llorona.
 The Ecuadorian version often features a woman known as either La Llorona de Los Ríos (The Crying Woman of the Rivers) or La Llorona de Los Andes (The Crying Woman of the Andes) depending on the region.
 In this story, she lost her lover and, in desperation, drowned her children in a river.
 She now cries uncontrollably and searches the riverbanks for her missing children.
-Many similarities exist between the traditional Mexican version of La Llorona, in which many people are familiar with.
 Nonetheless, one of its main focuses is the environment of Ecuadorian rivers and mountains.
 The Ecuadorian La Llorona is known for her connection to rivers, like the Guayas River, where locals say they can hear her somber cries at night.
-The tale of La Llorona warns kids about disobedience and the importance of avoiding bodies of water and locations at night, similar in other versions around the world.
+The tale of La Llorona warns kids about disobedience and the importance of avoiding bodies of water and locations at night, similar to other versions around the world.